TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. class:: TestLoader()

-   The :class:`TestLoader` class is used to create test suites from classes and modules.
+   The :class:`TestLoader` kundi is used to create test suites kutoka classes and modules.
 Normally, there is no need to create an instance of this class; the :mod:`unittest` module provides an instance that can be shared as :data:`unittest.defaultTestLoader`.
-Using a subclass or instance, however, allows customization of some configurable properties.
+Using a subkundi or instance, however, allows customization of some configurable properties.

    :class:`TestLoader` objects have the following attributes: